 What does this mean in real terms?

-- Putting in place a Will and a Power of Attorney should be a must for sensible estate planning.
+Putting in place a Will and a Power of Attorney should be a must for sensible estate and succession planning.

-- Behaviours can be a ground for justifying a divorce to be granted.
+Behaviours even if as a result of incapacity can be a ground for justifying a divorce being granted.

-- A divorce can go ahead in situations whereby capacity is lost.
+A divorce can go ahead in situations where a person has capacity.